Teaching and Learning

-The University Teaching Center (UTC) is a resource for UToledo faculty.
-The UTC seeks to promote excellence and innovation in teaching.
+The Center for Excellence in Teaching and Learning (CETL) is a resource for UToledo faculty.
+The CETL seeks to promote excellence and innovation in teaching.
 It works to create a culture which values and rewards activities that enhance instruction, and ultimately, students' learning.

 Syllabus Development Resources

 These syllabus resources have been designed to assist UToledo faculty with the development of their course syllabi and are intended to provide recommendations based on best practices and to highlight sections to meet university, state and/or federal requirements.
-Click on this link or title above to access documents below.
+Click on this link or title above to access templates.

 Program Development Guidelines